Consistent Manifold Representation for Topological Data Analysis: Conclusion

 \section{Conclusion}

 We have introduced a new method called continuous k-nearest neighbors as a way to construct a single graph from a point cloud, that is provably consistent on connected components.
 By proving the consistency of the geometry (spectral convergence of the graph Laplacian to the Laplace-Beltrami operator) we support our conjecture that CkNN is topologically consistent, meaning that correct topology can be extracted in the large data limit.
 For many finite-data examples from compact Riemannian manifolds, we have shown that CkNN compares favorably to persistent homology approaches.
-Moreover, noncompact manifolds and nonuniform sampling are handled seamlessly.

 The proposed method replaces a small $\epsilon$ radius, or $k$ in the k-nearest neighbors method, with a unitless continuous parameter $\delta$.
 The theory proves the existence of a correct choice of $\delta$, and it needs to be tuned in specific examples.
 While the difference between the CkNN and the kNN constructions is fairly simple, the crucial difference is that the approximation \eqref{kNNdensity} only holds for $k$ small, relative to $N$.
 By varying the parameter $\delta$ and holding $k$ constant at a small value we can construct multi-scale approximations of our manifold that are still consistent with the underlying manifold.
 This contrasts with the standard kNN approach, where the parameter $k$ is varied and both the coarseness of the manifold approximation and the underlying manifold geometry are changing simultaneously (because the scaling function is changing).